incoresemi/river_core/docs/source/overview.rst

    follows the syntax/schema mentioned in :ref:`Test List Format<testlist>`.
    this test list capture all the information about the test and necessary collateral required to compile each test.
-By adopting a standard test-list format, we inherently allow any source of tests to be integrated into RIVER CORE as a generator plugin as long as a valid test list is created.
+By adopting a standard test-list format, we inherently allow any source of tests to be integrated into RiVer CORE as a generator plugin as long as a valid test list is created.

 3. **Post-Gen**: This stage is called after all the tests are generated and can be used to post-process the tests, validate the tests, profile the tests, remove unwanted artifacts, etc.

-At the end of the 3 phases RIVER CORE also generates an HTML reports which captures the log of each test generation and any errors that were caught, thereby providing a complete database of information on the test-generation aspect.
+At the end of the 3 phases RiVer Core also generates an HTML reports which captures the log of each test generation and any errors that were caught, thereby providing a complete database of information on the test-generation aspect.